K-Veschgini/jsonjet/docs/jet/operators/assert-or-save-expected.md

 - File I/O operations for comparison can be slow
 - Large expected result files may impact performance
 - Use in development and testing environments only
-- Consider using smaller test datasets for frequent testing
+- Consider smaller test datasets for frequent testing

 ## Related Operators